assafdori/resume-app-iac/README.md

 - Backend configuration that saves the state file safely within an S3 bucket.
 - Variables configuration file to allow easy modification of infrastracture properties.
 - Outputting of infrastracture properties for easy debugging and reusability in other Terraform modules.
+- Included is a custom made Python script that utilizes REST API & boto3 to extract infrastracture information via AWS CLI and update name-servers on Porkbun.

 ### Provisioned Infrastracture 🏰
 - DNS records, including name-servers configuration against external domain providers.